 In guided meditation, the teacher walks you through the workings of the mind and how it behaves during the practice.
 They may also explain several different techniques and how you can incorporate them into your everyday life.
 A few techniques are explained below:

-- Visualization meditations
+- Visualisation meditations

 This technique promotes imagining calming scenes, relaxing scenarios and positive events that you may have a past connection with.
 They work best to help you prepare for high-performance opportunities such as athletic events, big presentations, important negotiations, or even office confrontations.